isomerpages/nlb-biblioasia/articles-archive/features/_posts/2014-10-01-post-in-vogue-singapore-fashion-trends-from-1960s-to-1990s.md

 Casual and comfortable clothing began to gain popularity among young working women as, thanks to rising affluence, people began to travel more.
 At the same time, “casual Fridays” began making its way into offices, allowing workers to dress informally for the office on Fridays.

 The 1990s saw casual and comfortable clothes gaining popularity.
-Her World December 1990, p.261.
-All rights reserved, Singapore Press Holdings, 2014.
+Her World December 1990, p.261. <i>All rights reserved, Singapore Press Holdings, 2014.</i>

 In the 1990s, clothes were a reflection of the lifestyle of the wearer.
-Her World October 1990, p.211.
-All rights reserved, Singapore Press Holdings, 2014.
+Her World October 1990, p.211. <i>All rights reserved, Singapore Press Holdings, 2014.</i>

 Casual Fridays saw workers trade in their business attire for more casual wear.
-Her World December 1990, p.32.
-All rights reserved, Singapore Press Holdings, 2014.
+Her World December 1990, p.32. <i>All rights reserved, Singapore Press Holdings, 2014.</i>

+<p style="font-size:15px;"><b>Jessie Yak</b> is a Librarian with the National Library of Singapore.
+She manages the library’s fashion and Chinese arts collections.
+She is a graduate of Beijing University and the University of Cambridge.</p>

+<p style="font-size:15px;"><b>Sundari Balasubramaniam</b> is a Librarian with the National Library of Singapore.
+Her responsibilities include managing and developing content as well as providing reference and research services.
+She also manages the library’s Tamil collection.</p>

+<a href="https://biblioasia.nlb.gov.sg/vol-10/issue-3/oct-dec-2014/"><center>Back to Issue</center></a>